inspec/inspec-aws/docs/resources/aws_api_gateway_documentation_parts.md

 # aws_api_gateway_documentation_parts

-Use the `aws_api_gateway_documentation_parts` InSpec audit resource to test properties of multiple AWS ApiGateway Documentation Parts.
+Use the `aws_api_gateway_documentation_parts` InSpec audit resource to test properties of multiple documentation parts for an AWS API Gateway.

-The AWS::ApiGateway::DocumentationParts resource creates a documentation part for an API.
+The `AWS::ApiGateway::DocumentationParts` resource creates a documentation part for an API.

 ## Syntax